-Water Quality Monitoring - utilizing three state funding sources, we have three total nitrogen and total phosphorus water sampling programs.
+Water Quality Monitoring - utilizing state funding sources, we have three water quality monitoring sampling programs.

 Landowners who want to take a more active role in increasing resident pollinator populations can increase the available foraging habitat to include a range of plants that bloom and provide abundant sources of pollen and nectar throughout spring, summer, and fall.